J-Moravec/j-moravec.github.io/posts/containers/containers.md

 convert src/7k.ico 7k.png
 ```

-But its another dependency we need to include in our containerfile.
+But it is another dependency we need to include in our containerfile.

 ### Creating desktop file
 Desktop files are files that allow integration of your program/binary with your desktop, and they are required to create an AppImage.
 An example can be found on [archlinux wiki](https://wiki.archlinux.org/title/Desktop_entries), with full specification on [freedesktop.org](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys).
 Note that quite a few elements appear to be required by the linuxdeploy.